-We are in Covid times now.
-Things are different.
-If you are new to a frugal lifestyle making your own food, will save you money, and now a trip to the store.
+Here are three quick and easy foods to make that will help you stretch your dollars further.
+Give them a try!
+If you are new to a frugal lifestyle making your food will save you money and a trip to the store.

-All things that will ease our anxiety.
-Sometimes we get into a routine that we don’t realize we can actually step outside of it and make the same things we are buying.
+Sometimes we get into a routine that we don’t realize we can step outside of it and make the same things we are buying.

 When my girls were toddlers, we were in extreme frugal living.
 Mainly because we didn’t have a choice.
 Our income was low, and I wasn’t working.

 If you are overwhelmed with a frugal lifestyle but want to save money on your grocery bill, I encourage you to make at least one of these three foods below.

 You can watch my Titkok on this.
 It’s only 60 seconds if you don’t want to read them below.